Assembly bye-polls result: BJP leads in UP’s Milkipur, DMK in Tamil Nadu’s Erode East

 Polling in the two constituencies took place on Wednesday.

-The Bharatiya Janata Party took an early lead in Uttar Pradesh’s Milkipur seat and the Dravida Munnetra Kazhagam in the Erode East constituency as the counting of votes for the Assembly bye-elections began on Saturday morning.
+The Bharatiya Janata Party was on Saturday leading in the Assembly bye-elections in Uttar Pradesh’s Milkipur seat and the Dravida Munnetra Kazhagam in the Erode East constituency.

-In Milkipur, BJP candidate Chandrabhanu Paswan was leading against the Samajwadi Party’s Ajit Prasad by a margin of 31,093, as per Election Commission data at 11.45 am.
+In Milkipur, BJP candidate Chandrabhanu Paswan was leading against the Samajwadi Party’s Ajit Prasad by a margin of 57,986 votes, as per Election Commission data at 3 pm.

 The bye-election for the seat was necessitated after the Samajwadi Party’s Awadhesh Prasad resigned as the MLA after being elected to the Lok Sabha in June.

 The bye-poll in Erode East took place because of the death of Congress MLA EVKS Elangovan on December 14.
-The election was boycotted by the state’s Opposition All India Anna Dravida Munnetra Kazhagam and the Bharatiya Janata Party.
+The election was boycotted by the state’s Opposition All India Anna Dravida Munnetra Kazhagam and the BJP.

 Polling for the two seats took place on the same day as the Delhi Assembly election on February 5.